 Sales Trigger Events - The Ultimate Guide

 TL; DR: Traditional forms of sales prospecting have become less and less effective and leveraging sales trigger events has become a top priority for sales and marketing professionals looking to improve their B2B sales prospecting results and generation of B2B sales leads.
 But what exactly are sales trigger events, how and when do you leverage them and how do you create a systematic process that keeps things manageable?
 Below is a complete guide on sales trigger events to help with your lead generation strategies.
+Funding rounds are a great sales trigger event.
+You can track all new funding rounds here with Fundz.

 Read time: 23 minutes

 Selling is hard.
 Prospecting is harder.
 Some 40% of salespeople [Source: @HubSpot] reported that prospecting is the most challenging part of the sales process.
 (Click to tweet!).
 It takes, on average, 18 calls to connect with a buyer.
-Then you still need to qualify them to turn them into business leads.
+Then, you still need to qualify them to turn them into business leads.

 Salespeople are always looking for new and better ways to contact prospects.
 Contacting a prospect at the right time is crucial.
 This is what makes prospecting easier.
 When you reach out to a prospect based on a trigger event, it increases conversion rate by a whopping 400%.
-Companies that has been recently funded is 8x more likely to buy [Source: @CraigElias] (Click to tweet!).
+Companies that has been recently funded are 8x more likely to buy [Source: @CraigElias] (Click to tweet!).

 It all comes down to when you contact your prospect.

 If you happen to contact at the right time with the right offer, you won’t have issues generating sales.
-As much as 75% of prospects respond to a well-timed outbound email or call.
+As much as 75% of prospects respond to a well-timed email or call.

 This is what’s known as trigger event selling.
 If you don’t know how it works or if you want to improve your sales trigger event game, this is the guide for you.